Test in production without watermarks.

 Using archive = IronArchive.FromFile("Images.zip", "NewImages.zip")

-' Add files
+' Add new files to the ZIP

 archive.Add("E:\Datasets\1011-v1.png")